 But even in slower-growing regions, many homeowners and organizations need professional carpenters for remodeling and renovation projects.
 Older buildings are abundant in America.
 And so are older pieces of public infrastructure.
 When governments decide to invest in the construction of new bridges and other infrastructure projects, the demand for commercial and industrial carpenters often rises significantly.

-In 2016, America was already home to 1,025,600 carpenter jobs.
+According to the Occupational Outlook Handbook (OOH), America was already home to 1,025,600 carpenter jobs in 2016.
 Yet, between 2016 and 2026, that number could rise by 83,800 jobs.
 And if you factor in the need to replace retiring carpenters, then the total number of job openings over that period could amount to more than one million.
 In addition, about 4,700 total openings could become available for carpenters' helpers.
-And 2,500 total openings might become available for cabinetmakers and bench carpenters.**
+And 2,500 total openings might become available for cabinetmakers and bench carpenters.

 5. Enjoyment and Satisfaction